CrossRef/logppj/README.md

 # LogPPJ

-Log Pre-Processor (in Java) takes DOI resolution logs and processes them into aggregates for use elsewhere.
-Works with normal files (some gzipped), no external dependencies.
+Log Pre-Processor (in Java) takes DOI resolution logs (e.g. from CNRI) and processes them into aggregates for use elsewhere.
+Works with normal files (some gzipped), no external serivce or library dependencies.
 Crossref log files weigh in 100GB per year compressed, 500 GB uncompressed.
-Processing a month's (or even a year's) worth of files can be done on a laptop overnight.
+Processing a month's worth of files, which adds up to 400,000,000 lines can be done in a few hours.
+A whole year (5 billion lines) can be done overnight.

 # How to use LogPPJ